hyperledger-labs/splice/cluster/README.md

 This will remove that tag.
 The next `CIDaily` deployment will then recreate the tag.
 Note that if the next `CIDaily` deployment fails, the next `DevNet` deployment will too (for lack of a tag).

+On Wednesday night, another trigger marks the version running on `DevNet` at that point in time with a `testnet-next` tag.
+That version will then be deployed on TestNet in the following TestNet upgrade (usually the following Monday morning).

 ### Manually Deploying via CI

 If necessary, it is possible to manually trigger CI/CD deployments to